Lzhenghong/Shiok-Riders/README.md

 Download the Expo app on your mobile phone

-Open 3 terminals

-cd into /Shiok-Riders/shiok-server in the first terminal, then enter >npm run dev

-In the second terminal, cd into /Shiok-Riders/shiok-server, then enter >ngrok http 3000

-Copy the forwarding URL into the baseUrl in API.js and AuthAPI.js in shiok/src/api

-In the third terminal, cd into /Shiok-Riders/shiok, then enter >npm start
+Create an Expo account and login into it on your Expo app

+Open this link "exp://exp.host/@zhenghong/shiok" in your phone's browser

-Scan the QR code using your mobile phone
+This should navigate to the Expo app on your phone

+If your Iphone's version IOS is 14 and above, this will not work, please refer to the steps below

 -----------------------------------------------------------

-Running our project prototype:

-Please email me (hong2288@gmail.com) so that I will update ngrok's forwarding URL before updating the published project

-Download the Expo app on your mobile phone and sign into your Expo account

-Open this link exp://exp.host/@zhenghong/shiok on your browser
+For Iphone IOS 14 and above:

+Clone heroku-dev branch into your local repository

+cd into /Shiok-Riders/shiok-server and run npm install

+cd into /Shiok-Rider/shiok and run npm install, then npm start

-It should open the project on your Expo app
+Scan the QR code on the browser, this should navigate to the Expo app